diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * Reads are OK, but writes are getting slower and slower
 Drop secondary indexes and triggers (no indexes?).

 At this point, there are no clear solutions for how to solve your scaling problems.
 In any case, `you’ll need to begin to scale horizontally`.
-You can attempt to build some type of partitioning on your largest tables, or look into some of the commercial solutions that provide multiple master capabilities.
+You can attempt to build some type of `partitioning on your largest tables`, or look into some of the commercial solutions that provide `multiple master capabilities`.

 Countless applications, businesses, and websites have successfully achieved scalable, fault-tolerant, and distributed data systems built on top of RDBMSs and are likely using many of the previous strategies.
 But what you end up with is something that is no longer a true RDBMS, sacrificing features and conveniences for compromises and complexities. `Any form of slave replication or external caching introduces weak consistency into your now denormalized data`. `The inefficiency of joins and secondary indexes means almost all queries become primary key lookups`. `A multiwriter setup likely means no real joins at all`, and `distributed transactions are a nightmare`.
-There’s now an incredibly complex network topology to manage with an entirely separate cluster for caching.
+There’s now `an incredibly complex network topology to manage with an entirely separate cluster for caching`.
 Even with this system and the compromises made, you will still worry about your primary master crashing and the daunting possibility of having 10 times the data and 10 times the load in a few months.

 **Enter HBase, which has the following characteristics**:
 * No real indexes